 Apply for a Sale-Leaseback

-Another option to consider is a sale-leaseback, such as the programs offered by EasyKnock.
+Another option to consider is a sale-leaseback.
 With such options, you can sell your home to a company without having to move.
-EasyKnock offers a few programs: ReLease, Sell & Stay, and MoveAbility.
-With these programs, you can find the one that makes the most sense for you.
-Whether you want to avoid going into forbearance or you won’t be able to afford your payments when your forbearance period ends, these programs enable you to sell quickly and rent your home back until you’re ready to move.
+Whether you want to avoid going into forbearance or you won’t be able to afford your payments when your forbearance period ends, many sale-leaseback programs enable you to sell quickly and rent your home back until you’re ready to move.

 Should You Apply for Forbearance?